-2.4 Navigational Pattern Improved with Connectivity
+2.3 Navigational Pattern Improved with Connectivity

 The missions we extracted and clustered to generate navigational patterns are primarily based on the sessions from the web server logs.
 These sessions exclusively represent web pages or resources that were visited.
 It is conceivable that there are other resources not yet visited, even though they are relevant and could be interesting to have in the recommendation list.
 Such resources could be, for instance, newly added web pages or pages that have links to them not evidently presented due to bad design.
 Thus, these pages or resources are never presented in the missions previously discovered.
 Since the navigational patterns, represented by the clusters of pages in the missions, are used by the recommendation engine, we need to provide an opportunity for these rarely visited or newly added pages to be included in the clusters.
 Otherwise, they would never be recommended.
 To alleviate this problem, our general system model expands the clusters to include the connected neighbourhood of every page in a mission cluster.
-The local neighborhood of a page, obtained by tracing a small number of links from the originating page, is a good approximation to the "semantic neighborhood" of the page [13].
-In our case, the connected neighbourhood of a page pis the set of all the pages directly linked from p and having similar content of p, and all the pages that directly link to p also with similar content.
-Figure 3(A) illustrates the concept of neighbourhood expansion, and Figure 3 (B) shows the process of the augmentation.
-The cluster expansion is only possible when content and structure channels are available.
-In detail, this approach of expanding the neighbourhood is performed as follows: we consider each previously discovered navigational pattern (i.e., a cluster of content coherent and visitation cohesive missions) as a set of seeds.
+The neighbourhood of a page p is the set of all the pages directly linked from p and having similar content of p, and all the pages that directly link to p also with similar content.
+Figure 2(A) illustrates the concept of neighbourhood expansion, and Figure 2 (B) shows the process of the augmentation.
+Cluster expansion is only possible when content and structure channels are available.
+This approach of expanding the neighbourhood is performed as follows: we consider each previously discovered navigational pattern (i.e., a cluster of content coherent and visitation cohesive missions) as a set of seeds.
 Each seed is supplemented with pages it links to and pages that link to it as well as having similar content.
 The result is what is called a connectivity graph which now represents our augmented navigational pattern.
 This process of obtaining the connectivity graph is similar to the process used by the HITS algorithm [10] to find the authority and hub pages for a given topic.
 The difference is that we do not consider a given topic, but start from a mission cluster as our set of seeds.
 Moreover, it was shown in [1] that HITS, using pure connectivity analysis, introduces a problem known as "topic drift".
 We eliminate this problem in our case by computing relevance weights of all supplemented pages.
 The relevance weight of a page equals the similarity of the page content to the corresponding mission cluster, which is represented by the cosine normalization of web pages and mission clusters keyword vectors.
 We then prune nodes whose relevance weights are below a threshold from the connectivity graph.
 For simplicity, we use Median Weight (i.e. the median of all relevance weights) as the pruning threshold [1].
-The pruning process avoids augmenting the navigational patterns with pages that focus on other topics and guarantees that the augmented patterns are still coherent and focused.
-After expanding and pruning the clusters representing the navigational patterns, we also augment the keyword vectors that label the clusters.
+The pruning process avoids augmenting the navigational patterns with pages that focus on other topics and guarantees that the augmented patterns, we also augment the keyword vectors that label the clusters.
 The new keyword vectors that represent the augmented navigational patterns have also the terms extracted from the content of the augmented pages.

-Fig. 3.
-(A) Navigational Patterns(NPs) and Augmented Navigational Patterns(ANPs) (B) The Augmentation Process
+Figure 2.
+(A) Navigational Patterns(NPs) and Augmented Navigational Patterns(ANPs) (B) Augment Process

 We take advantage of the built connectivity graph by cluster to apply the HITS algorithm in order to identify the authority and hub pages within a given cluster.
 These measures of authority and hub allow us to rank the pages within the cluster.
 This is important because at real time during the recommendation, it is crucial to rank recommendations, especially if they are numerous.
-Long recommendation lists are not advisable.